LaPetiteSouris/Collective_Intelligence/README.md

 # Collective Intelligence

-This is my code to implement algorithm present in book Programmer pour l'Intelligence Collective -Toby Segaran et Herve Soulard
+This is my code to implement algorithms presented in the book Programmer pour l'Intelligence Collective -Toby Segaran et Herve Soulard
 <br />
 <br />